South Coast derby: Changing fortunes

 The first of four South Coast derbies in the FA Cup took place on 13 January 1906.
 Because of the large crowd expected for the first FA Cup meeting between the two rivals, the local registrars in both towns postponed voting in the 1906 general election until the following week.
 The match at The Dell was attended by a capacity crowd of 14,000 and the Portsmouth fans, together with their players, did their best to unsettle the inexperienced Southampton goalkeeper, Bill Stead, who was making only his second first team appearance.
 Stead, however, showed few signs of nerves and produced a "phlegmatic performance", restricting Portsmouth to a single goal from Dan Cunliffe, while the Saints scored five and eventually progressed to the last eight, where they lost 3–0 at Liverpool.

 For the 1920–21 season, both teams were admitted to the third division of the Football League (together with the majority of the Southern League First Division sides).
 The first Football League game between the two clubs was on 11 September 1920, with Southampton winning 2–0.
 After two seasons in the Third Division, Southampton were promoted as champions in 1922.
 Portsmouth joined them in the Second Division in 1924 and were promoted to the First Division in 1927, becoming the first southern club outside of London to reach the top tier of English football.
 Up to this time the teams had met ten times in the Football League, with Saints winning four, Pompey three and three draws.

 From 1927 until 1960 Portsmouth enjoyed a much-superior league position to their neighbours, winning the FA Cup in 1939 and back-to-back League titles in 1948–49 and 1949–50, until 1960, when Southampton gained promotion back to the Second Division, Portsmouth having been relegated from the First Division the previous season.
 The first match in all Competitions since 1927 did not end well for Portsmouth who were on the wrong end of a 5–1 scoreline at The Dell.
-Both teams enjoyed derbies for eight consecutive seasons while both were in the Second Divsion.
+Both teams enjoyed derbies for eight consecutive seasons while both were in the Second Division.

-It would not be until 1974–75 that the two would met in the league again when Southampton were relegated from the First Division the previous season.
+It would not be until 1974–75 that the two would meet in the league again when Southampton were relegated from the First Division the previous season.
 A notable victory for Southampton included the 1–0 win on 6 April 1976 which is to date the last league victory for Southampton at Fratton Park.

 In 1978, Southampton were promoted back to the First Division where the derby occurred only once in the FA Cup in 1984.